Agoric/dapp-offer-up/README.md

-# Agoric App Starter: Simple Game
+# Agoric Dapp Starter: Offer Up

 This is a simple app for the [Agoric smart contract platform](https://docs.agoric.com/).